-Under APP 13 the National Archives will to take reasonable steps to correct personal information that it collects and holds to ensure that it is accurate, up-to-date, complete, relevant and not misleading.
+Under APP 13, the National Archives will take reasonable steps to correct personal information that it collects and holds to ensure that it is accurate, up-to-date, complete, relevant and not misleading.
 An individual may seek correction of their personal information through a request for amendment to the area of the National Archives responsible for the information (e.g. People Management and Development (PMD) for personnel and employment records).
 The National Archives will notify the individual of the decision within 30 days and provide written reasons if the request to amend personal information is refused.

 2.5 Use and disclosure of personal information

 In accordance with APP 6, the National Archives uses and discloses the personal information it collects for the primary purpose for which it was collected.
 An example of this is where personal information gathered from a client who approaches the National Archives with a reference inquiry seeking access to records in the National Archives’ collection, is used to respond to the reference inquiry.

 The National Archives may also use or disclose personal information for reasonably expected secondary purposes permitted under the Privacy Act, including in accordance with requirements or authorisation by or under law, or with the individual’s consent.